atran0802/wbdv-assignments/README.md

 ## 2. Accessibility
 ### Successes
-- accessibility test 92% (1 image doesn't have alt attribute
+- accessibility test **92%** (1 image doesn't have alt attribute
+- use of white background contrast with black text (branded colours)

 ### Failures

 ## 3. Mobile Friendliness
 ### Successes
+- Mobile displays the exact same content as viewing from a web browser, with the exception of the navigation bar being replaced with the hamburger menu. (allows user who are familiar with site to use mobile site) no need to place time learning new features
 - mobile devices and minimize broswer window show hamburger icon for navigation
-- mobile displays same content as web browser (allows user who are familiar with site to use mobile site) no need to place time learning new features
 - mobile prompts download app feature on top of display (hard to reach with thumbs but is not large enough to impair usablity of site)

 ### Failures
 - mobile search bar is not readily displayed on homepage but can be found in the hamburger menu, due to the lack of navigation top bar users are force to select hamburger menu to explore more of the site
 - looks plain and boring due to white colour background (nothing exciting/ very flat)